presquepartout/SayerPythonProject/LessonTwo.md

 The nice thing about the `for` loop is that it comes to a stop by itself, when done with all of the items in the iterable.

+### Exercises - do these in the python command line

+1. Create a variable named zz and set it to an integer value.
+Write some code that will print zz if zz is negative.
+Test it out.
+2. Write some code that will print zz if zz is negative, and print "Hello World" if zz is positive.
+3. Write code that will print the first 8 multiples of 7.
+4. Write code that will print zz if it is a multiple of 2.
+Otherwise it will print "Error.
+This number is odd."
+Hint: remember the difference between zz/2 and zz/2.0
+5. Write code that counts the number of letters in a word.